worldmind/notes/salesforce.md

 ### Proprietary and non standard

 In 21 century if you want make technology (technology, not a product) popular you must made it open and standard.
-Good architector must understand it.
+Good architector must understand it (.NET became open not because somebody boring in Microsoft).

-## No chance for wide using

-Even if all companies who can pay for Salesforce will use it Apex and SOQL does not be so widly used like popular languages like Java or Python.
-And you must understood that such products use big companies and you can not find job outside big cities (big company usually did not like telecommute job).
+In this case best way is using popular programming languages.

 ## Future?